Rdawson96/usa-landmark-quiz/README.md

   - Value Added: Sets the tone for the quiz and informs users about what to expect.

 - **Start Quiz Button:**
-  - Feature: Prominent button labeled "Start Quiz."
+  - Feature: Prominent button labelled "Start Quiz."
   - Value Added: Offers a clear call-to-action for users to begin the quiz, encouraging immediate engagement and interaction with the site's content.

 ### Game Page: